AI4Finance-Foundation/FinGPT/README.md

 1).
 Finance is high dynamic.
 BloombergGPT retrains LLM using a mixed dataset of finance and general data sources, which is too much expensive (1.3M hours, a cost of around $5M).
 It is feasible to retrain every month or week, so lightweight adaptation is highly favorable in finance.

 2).
 Internet-scale finance data is critical, which should allow timely updates (monthly or weekly updates) using an automatic data curation pipeline.
-BloombergGPT has privileged data access and API access, but a promising alternative is "democratizing Internet-scale finance data".
+BloombergGPT has privileged data access and API access, but a promising alternative is "democratizing Internet-scale financial data".

 3).
 Another key technology is "RLHF (Reinforcement learning from human feedback)", which is missing in BloombergGPT.
 RLHF enables learning individual preferences (risk-aversion level, investing habits, personalized robo-advisor, etc.), which is the ``secret" ingradient of ChatGPT and GPT4.